Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Experiments

 We use same training strategy for training all the models on all the datasets: We first train the base models for $500$ epochs to ensure their convergence, then we apply Adversarial Training (generic or our method) on the trained models for further $100$ epochs.
 For both of the training phases, we use Adam optimizer\cite{kingma2014adam} with $0.001$ learning rate.
 The batch size is $128$.
 We use $0.2$ dropout rate and $1 \times 10^{-5}$ $L_2$ norm to prevent overfitting.
 We follow a leave-one-out strategy to split training and test data, which is commonly used in sequential recommendation.

 For the hyper-parameters, the magnitude $\epsilon$ is always set to $10$ for all the datasets.
 The ablation study on different $\epsilon$ values can be found in Section \ref{sec:exp1}.
 For parameters $\lambda_1$ and $\lambda_2$ in Eq. \eqref{eq:cas_adv} are always $1$ such that the three loss functions equally contribute to the training.
-We note that there is no hyper-parameter used to compute the cascade effects, which means our proposed adversarial training method can be easily applied on new datasets and models without additional tuning effort.
+Since no hyper-parameter used to compute the cascade effects, our proposed adversarial training method can be easily applied on new datasets and models without additional tuning effort.